silveralcid/dog-crm/README.md

 ## Background

-My fiancée has over 10 years of experience in pet grooming and has used countless CRMs and booking systems.
+Through research and discussions with experienced groomers, it became clear that most existing CRMs and booking systems fail to address the unique challenges of the pet grooming industry.
+Many of these platforms are adapted from human salon software, lacking the flexibility to account for the wide range of variables that affect grooming sessions.

-Most of them share the same flaws:
+Across the market, several recurring issues stand out:

-- Designed for salons or spas, not pet grooming
+- Designed primarily for salons or spas rather than grooming businesses
-- Too generic or feature-bloated
+- Either too generic or overloaded with unnecessary features
-- Poor adaptability to real grooming conditions
+- Poorly suited to the realities of day-to-day grooming operations
-- Expensive or closed-source
+- Often expensive or locked behind closed, proprietary systems

-The result: inefficiency, inaccurate scheduling, and little insight into performance or productivity.
+These limitations lead to inefficiency, inaccurate scheduling, and a lack of actionable insights into performance and client experience.

 ## Goal